NingPing Ad-Block: DNS-Based Intelligent Ad-Filtering Solution

 Features

-- Multiple auth options—use a cookie (more secure but expirable) or username/password (long-lived but less secure).
+• Multiple Authentication Options: Supports authentication via cookies (more secure but may expire) or username/password (more persistent but less secure).

 Differences from Traditional DDNS

-When compared with traditional services, this private DDNS has the following advantages:
+Compared to traditional DDNS, this private DDNS offers the following advantages:

-- Privacy first—only users connected to your private DNS can resolve the records.
+• Privacy Protection: Only users connected to the private DNS service can resolve DNS, ensuring privacy.

 Better ECS Support